H-M-H/Weylus/Readme.md

 Note that building for the first time may take a while as ffmpeg needs to be build.
 On windows only msvc is supported as C compiler.

+In case you do not want to build ffmpeg and libx264 via the supplied build script you have to create the directory `deps/dist` yourself and copy static ffmpeg libraries built with support for libx264 and a static version of libx264 into `deps/dist/lib`.
+Additional `deps/dist/include` needs to be filled with ffmpeg's include header files.
+The build script will only try to build ffmpeg if the directory `deps/dist` does not exist.

 ## How does this work?
 ### Stylus/Touch
 Modern browsers expose so called